VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part2.md

 ___

 + **<u>Dominion</u>:**
 Raid-wide AoE dealing <span class='magic'>magical damage</span>.
-At the same time, 2Tanks/Healers and 2 DPS will get hit by **Orogenic Deformation** dealing earth <span class='magic'>magical damage</span> and applying a <span class='debuff'> Earth Resistance Down II</span> debuff for 9 seconds.
+At the same time, 2 Tanks/Healers and 2 DPS will get hit by **Orogenic Deformation** dealing earth <span class='magic'>magical damage</span> and applying a <span class='debuff'> Earth Resistance Down II</span> debuff for 9 seconds.
 Then, 4 underground towers named **Orogenic Shift** will spawn.
-They'll move a bit underground before popping out and exploding dealing earth <span class='magic'>magical damage</span> and applying a <span class='debuff'> Earth Resistance Down II</span> debuff for 9 seconds when soaked.
+They'll move a bit underground before popping out and dealing earth <span class='magic'>magical damage</span> and applying a <span class='debuff'> Earth Resistance Down II</span> debuff for 9 seconds when soaked.
 Then a second set of 4 towers will spawn and act the same way.
 If a tower isn't soaked, it deals raid-wide <span class='magic'>magical damage</span> and applies a <span class='debuff'>Damage Down</span> debuff.(?)

 </div>